sybilhoangRG/support.balsamiq.com/content/tutorials/ipad.md

 * * *

-## Step 4 - Export Your Mockup
+## Step 4 - Export Your Wireframe

-Now that the mockup is done, you're almost ready to export.
-Since you don't want to view the iPad device control inside the iPad itself, we need to get rid of the iPad device in Balsamiq Mockups.
+Now that the wireframe is done, you're almost ready to export.
+Since you don't want to view the iPad device control inside the iPad itself, we need to get rid of the iPad device in Balsamiq.
 Instead of deleting it, we can hide it using the [Show/Hide Markup](https://docs.balsamiq.com/desktop/markup/) feature.

 We've already set the iPad device as markup in step 1, now we just need to toggle the markup layer to hide it.
 Go to **View > Markup and uncheck it**.
 Or, click the hide markup button in the toolbar (next to the zoom icon).
 The iPad device should disappear.

-Now, export your mockup as an [image](https://docs.balsamiq.com/desktop/exporting/#exporting-to-an-image) or [PDF](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf) via the File menu.
+Now, export your wireframe as an [image](https://docs.balsamiq.com/desktop/exporting/#exporting-to-an-image) or [PDF](https://docs.balsamiq.com/desktop/exporting/#exporting-to-pdf) via the File menu.

-If you are exporting as PDF make sure that any other mockups you have open are also iPad mockups and have been treated similarly (so that all the PDF pages will be the same size).
+If you are exporting as PDF make sure that any other wireframes you have open are also iPad wireframes and have been treated similarly (so that all the PDF pages will be the same size).
 Also, set the Export Options to "Optimize for viewing" with no margins, as shown below.

 ![pdf-export.png](https://media.balsamiq.com/img/support/tutorials/ipad/pdf-export.png)